-The SDP is often forward- and backward-compatible with P4D versions.
-However, for best results they should be kept in sync by upgrading SDP before P4D.
-This is partly because the SDP contains logic to upgrade P4D, which can change as P4D evolves.
+The SDP is often forward- and backward-compatible with P4D versions, but for best results they should be kept in sync by upgrading SDP before P4D.
+This is partly because the SDP contains logic that helps upgrade P4D, which can change as P4D evolves.

-The SDP is aware of the P4D version(s) it manages, and has backward-compatibility logic to support older versions of P4D.
+The SDP is aware of the P4D version, and has backward-compatibility logic to support older versions of P4D.
 This is guaranteed for supported versions of P4D.
 Backward compatibility of SDP with older versions of P4D may extend farther back, though without the "offically supported" guarantee.